software-mansion/react-native-gesture-handler/docs/docs/interactions.md

 ### Use cases

-Simultaneous recognition needs to be used when implementing a photo preview component that supports zooming (scaling) the photo, rotating it and panning it while zoomed in.
+Simultaneous recognition needs to be used when implementing a photo preview component that supports zooming (scaling) the photo, rotating and panning it while zoomed in.
 In this case we would use a [`PinchGestureHandler`](handler-pinch.md), [`RotationGestureHandler`](handler-rotation.md) and [`PanGestureHandler`](handler-pan.md) that would have to simultaneously recognize gestures.

 ### Example